Think Bigger From Filmora User Guide

 Enable Chroma Key

-Double click on the clip in your timeline to open the editing panel, check the box next to Chroma Key.
-You can also select the video in the timeline first and then click on the Chroma Key icon on the toolbar to enable the Chroma Key feature automatically.
+Double-click on the clip in your timeline to open the editing panel, and check the box next to Chroma Key.
+You can also select the video in the timeline first and then click on the Chroma Key icon on the toolbar to automatically enable the Chroma Key feature.

 Select Color